 Creating a wearable radio in the shape of a hat, for a more portable experience - Brigitte Hart

-Our ‘how-to’ guide is currently being prepared for publication in a well-known magazine, and we have plans for an audio-version alongside.
+We also held a radio-building workshop at Soundcamp (April 2022) and built 18 radios with children and adults.
 We intend to continue our experiments in radio-building through participatory workshops, and are open to invitations to deliver these in new contexts.

 Buinho Creative Hub, Portugal, workshop photos:

 Soundcamp, London, workshop photos: